TomoChain Wrapped Tokens

 a.)
 If the receiving address is your own wallet address

-Let’s say you send your TRC21 Token to an ERC20 address, then you can retrieve your funds by following the steps below (similar process the other way around):
+Let’s say you sent a TRC21 token to an ERC20 address, then you can retrieve your funds by following the steps below (similar process the other way around):

 b.)
 If the receiving address belongs to a third party (ex. an exchange)

-In this case, the third party team now is holding your funds.
-You will have to contact them directly to help you look into their account and refund it for you.
+In this case, the third party team is now holding your funds.
+You have to contact them directly for the funds recovery.

-Most exchanges are willing to do it for their users for a fee.
-But each company could be different and it depends on their own policy.
+Most exchanges would provide this service for a fee.
+But each company is different and it depends on their own policy.